Home Donate New Search Gallery How-To Books Links Workshops About Contact

 2009-today, 39mm filters, 132g.

-The tiniest ultrawide ever for Leica.
+The tiniest ultrawide ever for LEICA.
 A great performer that fulfills Oskar Barnack's vision even better than Leica's own lenses today.

 Achtung: Although wonderful on film, this lens is not for the M9 because its rear nodal point is too close for the sensor.
 The left and right sides take on weird color shifts.
 For the M9, get the LEICA 21mm f/2.8 ASPH instead.